 Certification Requirements - Prior Certification is required for all Inpatient Hospital admissions, as well as certain surgical procedures, and specialized Services and supplies.
 In-network Hospitals will notify BCBSNE of an Inpatient admission.
 However, when you are admitted as an Inpatient to an Out-of-network Hospital, or to a Hospital outside the state of Nebraska, it is your responsibility to see that BCBSNE is notified of your admission.
 For more information, please refer to the section of this book titled "Certification Requirements."

-Continuity of Care - In the event a Covered Person is receiving an active course of treatment for certain types of care from an In-network Provider on the date that BCBSNE's contracting agreement with that provider is terminated, the provider will continue to render Covered Services to the Covered Person, and the contracting agreement shall continue to apply to those Covered Services after the termination takes effect, for a defined period of time.
+Continuity of Care - In the event a Covered Person is receiving an active course of treatment for certain types of care from an In-network Provider on the date that Our contracting agreement with that provider is terminated, the provider will continue to render Covered Services to the Covered Person, and the contracting agreement shall continue to apply to those Covered Services after the termination takes effect, for up to 90 days or until the Covered Person is no longer a continuing care patient.
 The types of care that qualify and the length of time that the contracting agreement shall continue to apply are stated in the BCBSNE Provider Policies and Procedures Manual.
 The terms of the Provider Policies and Procedures Manual may be updated by BCBSNE from time to time.
 For additional information, you may contact BCBSNE Member Services Department.